lextoumbourou/notes/notes/permanent/Goal Of A Game Interface.md

 Schell says that the goal of a game interface is to "make players feel in control of their experience." [^1]

 We achieve this with immediate feedback from interface interactions, including [[Second-order Motions]].
-These make the player feel in control and lead to a fun experience.
+These make the player feel powerful and in control, leading to a fun experience.

 Related [[Flow State]] and is one of the [[Key Components of Flow For Players]].